MikroElektronika/mikrosdk_click_v2/clicks/i2cmux7/README.md

 \mainpage Main Page

 ---
-# I2C MUX 7 click
+# I2C MUX 7 Click

 > I2C MUX 7 Click is a compact add-on board representing a bidirectional selector dedicated to applications with I2C slave address conflicts.
 This board features the PI4MSD5V9547, an octal bidirectional translating multiplexer controlled by the I2C-bus from Texas Instruments.
 Only one SCL/SDA channel can be selected at a time, determined by the contents of the programmable control register.
 The board powers up with Channel 0 connected, allowing immediate communication between the Master and downstream devices on that channel.